rutulshah17/rutulshah17/README.md

 <br />

-Hi, I'm [Rutul Shah](https://rutulshah.herokuapp.com), a passionate self-taught Full Stack web developer and a freelance software engineer from India.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm [Rutul Shah](https://rutulshah.herokuapp.com), a passionate Full Stack web developer holding a Bachelors Degree in Computer Science.

-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I'm a passionate🥇, creative🎨 and perceptive🔭 engineer🔧 with a hands-on approach to problem-solving and an unending thirst for knowledge🎓.
+Anything and everything that can be classified as technology💻 fascinates me.
+I'm always open to new ideas and opportunities

 <img align="right" alt="GIF" src="https://github.com/rutulshah17/rutulshah17/blob/main/coding.gif?raw=true" width="460" height="320" />